Sunoo/homebridge-gpio-rgbw-ledstrip/README.md

 * "gPin": GPIO pin that is used to set green value (required)
 * "bPin": GPIO pin that is used to set blue value (required)
 * "wPin": GPIO pin that is used to set white value (required)

+#### Connecting LED Strips

+You'll need to wire up a circuit to connect an LED strip to your Raspberry Pi.
+A decent guide on doing that is available [here](https://dordnung.de/raspberrypi-ledstrip/).